aadimator/deep-learning-nanodegree/README.md

 	activate deep-learning
 	```

-	At this point your command line should look something like: `(deep-learning) <User>:deep-learning-v2-pytorch <user>$`.
+	At this point your command line should look something like: `(deep-learning) <User>:deep-learning-nanodegree <user>$`.
 The `(deep-learning)` indicates that your environment has been activated, and you can proceed with further package installations.

 3. Install PyTorch and torchvision; this should install the latest version of PyTorch.